 Remember a loved one or mark a special time to celebrate with the gift of a tree planted in Israel.
 Trees are available through the Jewish National Fund (JNF) Trees for Israel at this link.

 On January 15, 2024, Agudas Israel Congregation will join with area churches and community agencies to celebrate the annual Martin Luther King Day of Service.
 St. James Episcopal Church in Hendersonville, NC will host a large community gathering to bag dried pinto beans and enriched white rice for the Storehouse.
 The literal ton of food St. James sends over helps our food-insecure neighbors tremendously.
 We will gather at noon in the Parish Hall at St. James for a short service in honor of Dr. King.
 Jr. Following the service, we will work together bagging the hundreds of pounds of donated food.

 In The News

 Agudas Israel was featured in a Spectrum News 1 story about the Yarn Blooming initiative by STEAP (Storytelling, Education & Art Programs), aiming to bring the city’s diverse communities together through knitting.
 Agudas Israel Sisterhood brought their knitting and crocheting talents to decorate “Communi-Trees” by the Depot on Maple Street in Hendersonville.
-Watch the video of Rabbi Rachael Jackson as she talks about the Yarn Blooming project and why it’s vital for Agudas Israel to be an integral part of our community.
+Watch the video about the Yarn Blooming project and why it’s vital for Agudas Israel to be an integral part of our community.